leowang1820/leowang1820.github.io/_pages/about.md

 :exclamation: News
 ======
+- **[2025.8]** Our article "Real-time multidimensional vehicle dynamic stability domain calculation and its application in intelligent vehicles" has been accepted by Intelligent and Connected Vehicles Symposium(ICVS) 2025.
+The article presents a stable region estimation method based on neural network mapping, and applies it to the stability controller.

 - **[2025.8]** Our article [“基于动态稳定边界的智能车辆路径跟踪控制方法”](https://leowang1820.github.io/files/2025-0035-revised.pdf)（Dynamic Region of Stability Integrated Path-tracking Control for Intelligent Vehicles）has been accepted by **机械工程学报**（Chinese Journal of Mechanical Engineering, **IF=4.5, Q1**）！I provide a stable domain estimation method based on Lyapunov function(LF) for the path-tracking controller.

 - **[2025.7]** Our team designed a Four-wheel independent drive electric vehicle.
 I designed the architecture of steering, driving and braking modules which can be controlled either via a remote control or manually.
 Despite weighing only 300kg, we achieved a speed of over 50 km/h and the ability to climb a steep slope of 30°！[Here](https://youtu.be/5dhMFUSSkyM) is part vedio.